kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_QuickStart_Objc.md

 ```

-### Adding Custome Buttons and Controls to the Player
+### Adding Custom Buttons and Controls to the Player

 Add custom buttons and controls to the player as follows: